Odometer Rollback: How to Spot and Prevent Odometer Fraud

 Published on:

-According to a Carfax report, odometer fraud cases rose 7% in 2022.
-Car buyers lost $4,000 per rolled-back vehicle, and to make matters worse, the majority didn’t even know they had been scammed.
-If you’re in the market for a used car, our guide will show you how to avoid fraudulent dealers.
+A recent Carfax article reported that cases of odometer fraud rose 7% in 2022.
+Along with this increased statistic, purchased rolled-back-vehicles lost an average of $4,000 in value.
+Car buyers are often unaware that they have been scammed, so if you’re in the market for a used car, our guide will show you how to avoid fraudulent dealers.

-If you’re worried that your employees are rolling the company vehicle’s odometer back or forward for their benefit, this guide is for you.
+If you’re worried that your employees are tampering with your company vehicle’s odometer readings for their benefit, this guide is for you.
 We’ll shed light on everything you need to know about odometer rollback.
-You’ll learn how to spot odometer fraud, prevent the practice, and who to contact when you fall prey to odometer scams.
+In this article, you’ll explore how to spot and prevent odometer fraud and learn who to contact if you fall prey to odometer scams.

-We’ll also show you how the best mileage trackers put an end to this dirty game.
+We’ll also show you how using the best mileage trackers puts an end to this sneaky practice.

 Leave the Outdated Odometer Behind